 Last year, we processed 100 entries and selected 29 winners from 22 Counties.
 VACo presented awards at 22 Board of Supervisors Meetings, recognized winners at the 88th Annual Conference, and issued a news release to statewide media.

 The judges for the 2023 Achievement Awards will be announced soon.

 VACo has received close to 1,000 entries over the past decade.
 Last year’s Best Achievement winner was Chesterfield County for its “Connecting All Community Residents to Public Schools” program.

 VACo encourages all Counties, big and small, to enter the 2023 Achievement Awards Program.
 Please contact firstname.lastname@example.org with questions or for more information.

 Achievement Awards Submission Form | Achievement Awards Website

 2022 Achievement Awards Press Release | Past Achievement Award Winners

 2022 Achievement Awards

-RICHMOND (August 5, 2021)—The Virginia Association of Counties (VACo) is pleased to announce the 30 recipients of the 2021 Achievement Awards, which recognize excellence in local government programs.
-VACo received 102 submissions.
+The Virginia Association of Counties (VACo) is pleased to announce the 29 recipients of the 2022 Achievement Awards, which recognize excellence in local government programs.
+VACo received 100 submissions.

-Winning entries focused on addressing issues of inclusion, belonging, and reconciliation that challenge counties today.
+Winning entries focused on addressing issues of the pandemic, connecting citizens, and other challenges that counties face daily.